Communist Party of Argentina (Extraordinary Congress): The PCCE in the elections

 The party debuted in the 1999 Argentine general election as a part of the Resistance Front, which together with the current Patria Libre, presented Jorge Reyna and Gabriel Moccia as candidates.
 The formula obtained 54.800 and ended up in seventh place.

 By 2000, the PCCE had joined the Polo Social, a space that emerged against the neoliberal policies of the government of Fernando de la Rúa.
 With this space, it participated in the 2001 Argentine legislative election, where it obtained 578.554 votes, occupying fourth place, and obtaining four seats.

 In the 2003 Argentine general election, the party did not form an electoral front.
 Instead, it decided not to stand in the elections, nor did it endorse any candidate.

 In 2005, the PCCE adhered to the frontist proposal launched by some transversal leaders, but given its failure, they decided to openly call for the Front for Victory to vote, publishing photos of Cristina Fernández and Rafael Bielsa in their press.
 The entry of the PCCE to the support base of kirchnerism began during this time.

 In the 2007 general election, the party decided to support the candidacy of Cristina Kirchner.

 The PCCE also supported the Cristina Kirchner's re-election campaign in the 2011 elections, which won with more than 54% of the votes, and revalidated the mandate of the President.
 In that year they also participated in the legislative elections, presenting Braulio Silva as the candidate for legislator of the City of Buenos Aires.

 In 2015, after 10 years in the Front for Victory, the PCCE once again supported its candidacy for the 2015 presidential elections, with Daniel Scioli as president, a candidate highly questioned by the rest of the Argentinian left.
 These elections would be the first that kirchnerism would lose since its arrival to the presidency in 2003.

 During the 2017 mid-term elections, the party participated as a part of the kirchnerist coalition Citizen's Unity (alongside other organizations and political parties) in order to show support for the legislative candidacy of Cristina Kirchner, while also presenting Braulio Silva as a candidate for the City of Buenos Aires.

-After joining the left-wing coalition Frente de Todos, the party again supported kirchnerism in the 2019 presidential elections, with the candidacy of Alberto Fernández as president and Cristina Kirchner as vicepresident.
+After joining the left-wing coalition Frente de Todos, the party again supported Kirchnerism in the 2019 presidential elections, with the candidacy of Alberto Fernández as president and Cristina Kirchner as vice president.
 The ticket won the elections with more than 48% of the popular vote.

+For the 2025 Argentine legislative election, the party released a statement: "On October 26, fundamental issues for our nation and our people are at stake.
+We must channel discontent, indignation, and anger into a massive vote for Fuerza Patria, so that this time the rejection of neoliberalism prevails nationally.
+This traitorous government must back down and stop attacking the majority, the retirees, and the poor."